Interactions-HSG/blearvis/code/SiLabs/README.md

 - Antenna Array 4x4 (From the [Wireless Gecko EFR32xG22 Family](https://www.silabs.com/wireless/gecko-series-2/efr32xg22))
 - Raspberry Pi 3 Model B

-# Getting Started
 This code had been tested under amd64 running [Arch Linux](https://archlinux.org/) and aarch64 running [Raspberry Pi OS](https://www.raspberrypi.com/software/)

-## Dependencies
+## 1. Dependencies

-Following compilation steps can be executed on a PC or directly on the host device (Raspberry Pi)
+The following compilation steps can be executed on a PC or directly on the host device (Raspberry Pi)

 ### Linux
 Inter Process Communication is achieved through an MQTT Broker, that allows the execution of different pieces of code in separate machines if needed.